Microfinance for Women

 Exciting Developments in 2016: In 2016, we were able to provide 100 new loans to first time women entrepreneurs and business training to 150 first time women entrepreneurs.
 A record number of 150 new businesses were launched in 2016.
 As a result of this program, more than 600 businesses are running in the community that add value by providing convenience (in terms of location, and quanity purchased), and diversity (businesses like hair salons are new to the community).
 Read more..

-Our program is unique as it is designed for women who themselves may be HIV+ and/or are the primary caregivers for HIV+ adults and children in their family.
+Our program is unique as it is designed for women who themselves may be HIV+, are the primary caregivers for HIV+ family members, and have very few marketable skills.
 Second, it is completely integrated with our pediatric HIV care, malaria prevention, and Safe Park programs, so we are able to support a family in multiple ways.
 For example, micro loans recipients are encouraged to enroll their HIV+ children in our pediatric HIV care program.
 If enrolled, the child receives food, medicine and a package of life-saving healthcare services.
 In addition, the loan recipient is provided with mosquito bed nets to keep the family free from malaria, and the child is encouraged to participate in our “Safe Park” program.
 Supporting first time women entrepreneurs in multiple ways also increases the probability of success of their business and leads to higher repayment rates.

 To date, POL has provided more than 1800 loans to women caregivers of HIV positive children.
 Repayment rates are over 90%.